ibhavikmakwana/flutter-best-practices/README.md

 ```
 As we can see here, if we use Widgets, framework understands it in better way and UI becomes easy to inspect.
 For more info follow [this](https://stackoverflow.com/a/53234826/11445644) answer from stackoverflow

+### avoid-print
+Avoid using `print()` in your code to view outputs in the console, as if the output is too much at once, then Android sometimes discards some log lines.
+To avoid this, you can use `debugPrint()`.

+You can also use `log()` from `dart:developer` which does not have max length limits like print() or debugPrint(), which also helps in dart dev tools to show formatted logging.